-- Sign For Debit Card Transactions: Card networks offer blanket $0 liability guarantees for unauthorized transactions “verified” by signature, while providing far spottier coverage for PIN transactions.
+- Signature Transactions Get More Protection Than PIN Transactions: Card networks offer blanket $0 liability guarantees for unauthorized transactions “verified” by signature, while providing far spottier coverage for PIN transactions.
 One reason for this is that signature debit card transactions carry higher interchange fees than PIN transactions and are thus more profitable for credit card companies.

-- Interchange Earnings: Despite regulations limiting these fees, card issuers still pull in $20 billion in annual interchange fees.
+- Issuers Earn Big on Interchange Fees: Despite regulations limiting these fees, card issuers still pull in $20 billion in annual interchange fees.

 - Chip and Signature Still Popular in U.S.: Most “smart” credit and debit cards now being issued use chip-and-signature verification rather than the more secure chip-and-PIN, as the former provides for an easier transition from our current magnetic-stripe-based payments system.

-- $4 Trillion: Combined annual spending on U.S. credit cards and debit cards totaled $8.5 trillion in 2021.
+- Consumers Spend Trillions per Year: Combined spending on U.S. credit cards and debit cards totaled $8.5 trillion in 2021.

-- Alternatives: Credit cards and debit cards both have what amount to cousins – products that offer similar utility with slight differences.
+- More Alternatives to Traditional Cards: Credit cards and debit cards both have what amount to cousins – products that offer similar utility with slight differences.
 Store cards and gas cards play this role as it relates to credit cards, and prepaid cards offer a viable alternative to the traditional combination of a bank account and debit card.